CyrusNajmabadi/lang-design/CollectionLiterals.md

 ## Summary
 [summary]: #summary

-Modern Extensions introduce a new syntax to produce extension members, greatly expanding on the set of supported members (including properties and static methods) in a clean and cohesive fashion.
+Modern Extensions introduce a new syntax to produce extension members, greatly expanding on the set of supported members (including properties, static methods and constructors) in a clean and cohesive fashion.
 This new form subsumes C# 3's extension methods, allowing migration to the new form in semantically identical fashion (both at a source and abi level).

 A rough strawman of the syntax is as follows.
 In all cases, the extended type is shown to be generic, to indicate handling that complex case: